 Pumpkin Swirl Brownies

 In the end, this meant that some of the brownies were mostly chocolate with a little bit of pumpkin.
 Some were mostly pumpkin with a little bit of chocolate.
 And some were a perfect mix of both.
 In the end, I really liked this, because it lets everyone choose their own preferred chocolate-to-pumpkin ratio!

-(Surprising no one, my husband and 3 year old immediately reached for the chocolatiest ones, while I grabbed a nice orange one, full of pumpkin.
+(Surprising no one, my husband and 3-year-old immediately reached for the chocolatiest ones, while I grabbed a nice orange one, full of pumpkin.
 Everybody wins!
 Oh, and that bright orange color?
 Totally natural, from the pumpkin!)

-Or make them ahead of time and store in the freezer for a pumpkin swirl brownie anytime you’d like!
+Or make them ahead of time and store them in the freezer for a pumpkin swirl brownie anytime you’d like!
 Freeze precut brownies in a single layer, then combine in a freezer bag once frozen solid.

-Because who’s to say that pumpkin desserts should only be enjoyed in fall?
+Because who’s to say that pumpkin desserts should only be enjoyed in the fall?
 Make a batch now and enjoy them all year long!

 More Pumpkin Desserts

-All Brownie Recipes
+- All Brownie Recipes

+Pumpkin Swirl Brownies